Can iPhone Decibel Readings Help Noise Complaints?

 Where limits matter

-Phone measurements should be treated as reference-oriented evidence because:
+Phone measurements should be treated as reference-oriented documentation because:

 Use them to document pattern and severity, not to claim legal certainty by themselves.